 Nominations are made by completing the ONLINE NOMINATION FORM.

-Be sure to include sufficient information about the nominee’s work.
+Be sure to include sufficient information about all humanitarian work.
 This will assist the board to make the best decision possible.

 To ensure consistency across nominations, word limits have been given on each question.
 Please try to keep your answers within these limits.